Social Science Research Methods (Science and Technology Studies) (MSc)

 You’ll be provided with a thorough theoretical and practical knowledge of how to construct effective research studies, of the variety of data collection methods available to the social scientist and of the principal methods of analysing social scientific data.
 You’ll also be introduced to the political and ethical frameworks within which social science research is conducted, and to some of the ways in which the results of social science research are disseminated.

 Science and Technology Studies pathway

-The Science and Technology Studies pathway through the Social Science Research Methods MSc is suitable for all students with an interest in the social dimensions of science and technology.
+The Science and Technology Studies pathway is suitable for all students with an interest in the social dimensions of science, technology and medicine.
 We have research expertise in a range of substantive and methodological approaches and can offer supervision and training for students interested in:

-A good first degree or a recognised equivalent qualification.
-Non-graduates will be considered if they can demonstrate, through some recent and relevant professional experience, that they have the ability to undertake the course.
+Applicants should normally hold a first or upper second-class undergraduate degree in a humanities or social sciences subject.
+However, other applicants will be considered if they can demonstrate, through recent and relevant experience, that they have the ability to undertake the course.

 This course is suitable for graduates in social science and cognate disciplines including sociology, politics, critical psychology, education, social policy and social work, criminology, management and business studies, history, area studies, geography, pedagogy, public administration, industrial and employee relations, and law.

 Applicants who require a Student visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements.